 P.S.
 There's an Offensive Coordinator down in The SEC, who has revived his career and would love to return back to LA and shove it to USC's face annually like he did in that over-hyped game a couple weeks ago.

-Thank you for reading.
-Hope you enjoyed.
-I AM Mr. Whitejack.
-Peace.
+Thank you for reading and hope you enjoyed.
+I Am Mr. Whitejack.
+Peace